ninefold/rails_training/README.md

     rake db:seed

 _Make sure you write your seed files so that they can be re-run on a database and it won't add duplicate data._

+## Assets

+Asset pipeline is a way for rails to combine, minify and compress your assets so that the user gets the fastest experience.
+It provides dependency management for asset files and provides simple tools that get run when you deploy your application.

+    rake assets:precompile